ParsaYadollahi/GithubIssuesExplorer/README.md

 ## Acknowledgments

 * Glad I did this small project.
-Got to learn a lot about react and UI
+Got to learn more than I thought I would about react and UI